-- which, according to the statutes, meets twice a year in the capitals of member states in rotation, the host country providing the Chairman.
+- 5. The highest authority of COMECON is the Council Plenum, which, according to the statutes, meets twice a year in the capitals of member states in rotation, the host country providing the Chairman.
 Each member sends a delegation to the plenum, usually led by the Chairman of the State Planning Commission.
 In the intervals between plenums, COMECON is run by a Council of Deputies and a Permanent Secretariat.
-In June, 1962, the creation of a Supranetional Directing Organ was decided, but so for there is no information on the actual implementation of this decision. - representatives of member states, and meets regularly in Moscow once a fortnight.
+At its Sixteenth meeting in June 1962 in Moscow, COMECON decided to set up a new directing organ, the Executive Committee, which will consist of deputies to the Heads of Government of each member country.
+This Executive Committee will carry out some of the functions so far entrusted either to the Council Plenum, the Council of Deputies or the Secretariat. - fre Council of Deputies consists of the permanent representatives of member states, and meets regularly in Moscow once a fortnight.
 It reviews all problems in order to find a common position of member countries, prepares the agenda, policy proposals and drafts of resolutions for the plenum meetings.
-It deals with questions of a current nature, fixes the limits of competence of the Standing Commissions, orders provisional enactment of their recommendations, and directs the work of the Secretariat. - Stouding stituent carly years, can be estiment headed by a Permanent Sceretary Standing Commission has its own 7.
-9120 part The DOG starr of the COMECON secretariata sometime or F caggerated, e at about deriat, located in Moscow, as caggerated, especially during t about 200.
-The Secretariat with two assistants.
-Each secretariat, which is a consecretariat, which is a con- - in this respect.
-The newest i consists of the combination of Joint committees for economic, tion have so far been set up or commissions have been formed between all combinations of pairs of number countries.
-More recently, bilateral co-operation has been expanding in the economic field between COMBCON rembers; Hungary, Czechoslovakia and Poland seem to be the same of in this respect.
-The newest form of bilateral contains have reached a relatively advanced stage of development.
-Ea dermany, Czechoalovakia and Poland have established bilateral committees of this kind between themselves. technical information, between member have so fa reached a The first countries was the exchange of a type dn 30g of collaboration introduced by was the exchange of scientific VIIIO both previously-menti sed fields, scientific and technical collaborabetween stage of development.
-Es tochnical COMMCON bilateral and
+It deals with questions of a current nature, fixes the limits of competence of the Standing Commissions, orders provisional enactment of their recommendations, and directs the work of the Secretariat. - 7.
+The staff of the Secretariat, located in Moscow, and whose size has sometimes been exaggerated, especially during the early years, can be estimated at about 200.
+The Secretariat is headed by a Permanent Secretary with two assistants.
+Each Standing Commission has its own secretariat, which is a constituent part of the COMECON secretariat. - 8.
+The first type of collaboration introduced by COMECON between member countries was the exchange of scientific and technical information.
+Joint scientific and technical bilateral commissions have been formed between all combinations of pairs of member countries.
+More recently, bilateral co-operation has been expanding in the economic field between COMECON members; Hungary, Czechoslovakia and Poland seem to be the most active in this respect.
+The newest form of bilateral collaboration consists of the combination of both previously-mentioned fields.
+Joint committees for economic, scientific and technical collaboration have so far been set up only between pairs of countries that have reached a relatively advanced stage of development.
+East Germany, Czechoslovakia and Poland have established bilateral committees of this kind between themselves.